Instructions

 Credit

-Individuals or organizations that identified and reported the vulnerability are listed here unless they do not wish to be credited.
+Individuals or organizations who identified and reported the vulnerability is listed here unless they do not wish to be credited.

 Other Information

-This section provides related alerts and advisories, including JPCERT Alert, JPCERT REPORT, CERT Advisory, CPNI Advisory, TRnotes, CVE, and JVN iPedia.
+This section lists related alert and advisory links, such as JPCERT Alert, JPCERT REPORT, CERT Advisory, CPNI Advisory, TRnotes, CVE, and JVN iPedia.

 Note